1. 硬盘信息

 -T: tests read speed from the cache (either the kernels or the drives if

-is used);-t: indicates a drives read speed.
+--directis used);-t: indicates a drives read speed.

 3. dd

-dd if=/dev/zero of=test.file bs=512 count=1000 oflag=dsync
+dd if=/dev/zero of=test.file bs=512 count=1000 oflag=dsync测试指令解析:

-is something you want to always include when doing "benchmarks" with dd. oflag= specifies option flags and you want dsync (use synchronized I/O for data).
+if=an input device like /dev/zero or /dev/randomof=a file to write like test.filebs=is important for "benchmarking".
+It specifies how many bytes are written per operation.
+It can be specified using k, M, G, etc.count=specifies how many operations to do. bs=2M count=10 writes 10*2 MB = 20MB data.oflag=dsyncis something you want to always include when doing "benchmarks" with dd. oflag= specifies option flags and you want dsync (use synchronized I/O for data).
 You wouldn't want nonblock which specifies use non-blocking I/O or other flags.

 3. fio